Continued from Part 1 - Starting Solids - The Facts Behind Today's Media Hype

 "Although there is no evidence to suggest that giving a baby solid food before six months has any health advantage, it is important to manage infants individually so that any deficit in growth and development is identified and managed appropriately.
 All infants are individuals and will require a flexible approach to optimise their nutritional needs".

-In short what the body of evidence suggests is that solids should not be introduced before 4 months - this is very clear (1).
+In short what the body of evidence suggests is that solids should not be introduced before 4 months (or 17 weeks to be precise) - this is very clear (1).
 After this point studies considering outcome become more conflicting when examining risks.

 Take gastroenteritis - some indicate increased rates in those receiving solids before six months, whilst others suggest little significant statistical difference between 4-6 months in developed countries.
 Note this data is only applicable to introducing foods, not breastmilk substitutes.
 (2,3)